csc-training/geocomputing/pdal/README.md

 #Run the pipeline as in previous exercise.
 Note that it is possible to override input and output files in your pipeline json from the commandline.
 pdal pipeline --readers.las.filename=$input --writers.gdal.filename=$output pipeline.json
 ```
-##Exercise 3.
+## Exercise 4.
 PDAL usage from a Python script

 PDAL can also be used from inside a Python script.
 The advantage here is that it enables you to easily do some preprocessing with PDAL and then load the data into Python for further analysis or for example plotting.
 In third exercise we'll do just that by first doing ground classification using PDAL, after which we'll read the result into a Pandas data frame and plot the points.
 In taito Python support for PDAL has been installed with PDAL 1.5 version found in geo-env module.